helixcn/herblabel/README.md

     dat <- read.xlsx(path)
     annotation_label(dat)
     ```
+The R script "run_herblabel" helps you to generate herbarium labels by a simple click.
+See [https://github.com/helixcn/run_herblabel](https://github.com/helixcn/run_herblabel)

-Please feel free to send an email to **Jinlong Zhang** <jinlongzhang01@gmail.com> if you have any questions on how to use this package.
+Please feel free to send an email to **Jinlong Zhang** <jinlongzhang01@gmail.com> if you have any questions.